 Anytime the pen tip is not in contact with the wood the heat builds on the pen.
 Once the pen tip contacts the board, the excess heat produces a dark burn spot or blotch.
 The yellow arrow is pointing to a dark blotch.

-Both of the blotches in the above examples could have been avoided if the pen tip had been blotted to a scrap board first.
+Both of the blotches in the examples could have been avoided if the pen tip had been blotted just before burning.

 Tip 4 – Hand pressure and speed